 This passage of scripture begins to expose the idea of the Holy Spirit as the Conveyor of Jesus to mankind following Christ’s return to the Father after the resurrection.
 Jesus, here, begins to introduce to us His perfect Surrogate, the Holy Spirit, who brings the Savior to mankind in an omnipresent (present everywhere at once) way.

 But, these passages also raise the question of how this relationship between Christ and the Holy Spirit works – exactly.
 And the wording of the above passage certainly does tend to stimulate that discussion.

 Jesus begins by saying that He is going to send “another Helper,” to His disciples.
 He then makes it clear that He is speaking of the Holy Spirit when He identifies the Helper as “the Spirit of Truth.”
 But then, He concludes by saying, “I will come to you,” seemingly indicating that He will be the Helper.
 So, the obvious question is this: What gives here?

 These statements by Jesus can be explained easily once we introduce three key terms into this discussion.
-When we understand these ideas, the sense of it all becomes very clear.
+When we understand these ideas, the sense of it all becomes quite clear.
 The three key terms are these: Influence, Control, and Character Essence.

 And additionally, the realities flowing out of the Divine Trinity will also introduce us to the greater complexities of our own nature.
 So, let’s begin with the concepts of Influence and Control.